Infant who survived 1978 plane crash on Buffalo Pass now soars above Yampa Valley himself

 Back to the skies

 Kotts loves the escape of flying.

 The Cessna he pilots seems to float over the green fields.
 The ground and the mountains look fake — safe, like something out of a sunshine-yellow movie.

-“I landed in that field once,” Kotts says, pointing to a small strip on a farm.
-It was an intentional landing, he says.
+“I landed in that field once,” Kotts said, pointing to a small strip on a farm.
+It was an intentional landing, he said.

 “All of my landings have been on purpose” — he pauses — “except, I guess, the first one.”